agriculturegovau/agds-next/.changeset/six-cows-act.md

 '@ag.ds-next/react': patch
 ---

-file-upload: Set maxFiles to have a default of 1 and fix too-many-files error message.
+file-upload: Set `getErrorSummary().maxFiles` to have a default of 1 to fix `too-many-files` error message.